refh0101/Cohort-Analysis-for-assessing-customer-retention-in-E-commerce-industry/README.md

 # Libraries

-A. Numpy: For performing mathematical operations over data
+- Numpy: For performing mathematical operations over data
-B. Pandas: For Data Analysis and Manipulation
+- Pandas: For Data Analysis and Manipulation
-C. Matplotlib.pyplot: For Data Visualization
+- Matplotlib.pyplot: For Data Visualization
-D. Seaborn: For Data Visualization
+- Seaborn: For Data Visualization
-E. Scikit-learn: For Machine Learning
+- Scikit-learn: For Machine Learning

 # Project Scope
-A. Exploratory Data Analysis
+- Exploratory Data Analysis

 the data is thoroughly explored and analysed to gain insights and understand its characteristics.
 This involves statistical analysis, data visualization, and other exploratory techniques to identify patterns, correlations, anomalies, and potential issues in the data.

-B. Feature Engineering
+- Feature Engineering

 Feature engineering is the process of creating or selecting relevant features (input variables) from the available data that will be used for modeling.
 It may involve feature extraction, transformation, scaling, or the creation of new features to improve the predictive power of the models.

-C. Model Development
+- Model Development

 Various modeling techniques are applied to the prepared data in this stage to build predictive or descriptive models.
 This can include machine learning algorithms, statistical models, or other analytical approaches.
 The models are trained, validated, and fine-tuned to optimize their performance.

-D. Model Evaluation and Selection
+- Model Evaluation and Selection

 Once the models are developed, they are evaluated using appropriate evaluation metrics and validation techniques.
 This involves assessing their performance, generalizability, and robustness.
 The best-performing model(s) are selected for further deployment or refinement.